A look at the combined net worth of Korea's power couple Hyun Bin and Son Ye-jin

 Extravagant homes and real estate investments

-SCMP places the couple’s combined property value at USD 27 million (INR 223 crore approx.) This includes their penthouse in Achiul Village — an eco-friendly neighbourhood in Seoul that also houses JYP Entertainment’s CEO Park Jin-young.
-The house — worth USD 4.3 million (INR 35 crore approx.) — comes with skylights, walk-in wardrobes, elegant designs, rooftop gardens, and luxurious artwork.
-The furniture from the dining space, kitchen, and living room alone adds up to about USD 185,000 (INR 1 crore approx.).
+SCMP places the couple’s combined property value at USD 27 million (approx. S$35.9 million) This includes their penthouse in Achiul Village — an eco-friendly neighbourhood in Seoul that also houses JYP Entertainment’s CEO Park Jin-young.
+The house — worth USD 4.3 million (approx. S$5.7 million) — comes with skylights, walk-in wardrobes, elegant designs, rooftop gardens, and luxurious artwork.
+The furniture from the dining space, kitchen, and living room alone adds up to about USD 185,000 (approx. S$246,000).

-This aside, a 2020 report by Today Online notes that the actress bought a USD 19 million (INR 158 crore approx.) commercial building in the opulent Gangnam District.
-The six-storey space houses many businesses and boasts a rent of USD 53,400 a month (INR 44 lakh approx.).
-Hyun Bin, meanwhile, reportedly also bought an entire building in Gangnam which cost him USD 4 million (INR 33 crore approx) and is worth USD 8.9 million (INR 73 crore approx) now.
+This aside, a 2020 report by Today Online notes that the actress bought a USD 19 million (approx. 25 million) commercial building in the opulent Gangnam District.
+The six-storey space houses many businesses and boasts a rent of USD 53,400 a month (approx. S$71,000).
+Hyun Bin, meanwhile, reportedly also bought an entire building in Gangnam which cost him USD 4 million (approx. S$5.3 million) and is worth USD 8.9 million (approx. S$11.8 million) now.
 It won the 35th Seoul Architecture Awards’ Excellence Award in 2017.

 All images: Courtesy Son Ye Jin/Hyun Bin: Vast Entertainment